 The Kickstarter to fund Mr. Guy: Zombie Hunter is in its fourth week, and we’re excitedly watching that funding meter move ever upward!
-While it’s happening, we’re introducing you (digitally) the creators who made this zom-com art-thology!
-This week, Jacey Chase, the illustrator behind Arc 4—Resident Viral, talks about getting started in comics, designing a nonbinary hero, and pushing themself as an artist!
+Now that Mr. Guy: Zombie Hunter: Act 1 has arrived, we’re introducing you (digitally) the creators who made this zom-com art-thology!
+This week, Jacey Chase, the illustrator behind Arc 4—Resident Viral—talks about getting started in comics, designing a nonbinary hero, and pushing themself as an artist!

-JC: Jayel actually wrote Arc 4, Resident Viral with me in mind, and it’s funny and exciting and full of references to games and cartoons I loved growing up.
+Jayel actually wrote Arc 4, Resident Viral, with me in mind, and it’s funny and exciting and full of references to games and cartoons I loved growing up.
 It feels like a love letter to my childhood.

 The Mutant ZMB character was a really fun design because I basically just tried to add as many creepy elements as I could, not the least of which are his jorts.

 What was most challenging about creating the art for your arc?